SpenceKonde/ATTinyCore/avr/extras/ATtiny_1634.md

 This is one of the last three classic tinyAVRs to be released, and you can see that they were playing around with things a bit, not always successfully.

-### Warning: Pin 14 (PB3) does not work as an input unless watchdog timer is running
+### Warning: PB3 does not work as an input unless watchdog timer is running
 This is a design flaw in the chip, as noted in the datasheet errata.
-Additionally, when the "ULP" oscillator (used by the WDT, among other things is not running, it is "internally pulled down"; phrased more pessimistically, one might say that "if pin is output and high, it will continually draw current even without an external load.
+Additionally, when the "ULP" oscillator (used by the WDT, among other things) is not running, it is "internally pulled down"; phrased more pessimistically, one might say that "if pin is output and high, it will continually draw current even without an external load.
 Definitely don't try to use power-saving sleep mode with PB3 set OUTPUT and HIGH.
 See code for "workaround" below - but the pin is still less useful than it should be; it is best limited to active output while the chip is awake (such as via it's PWM capability).
 Unless of course you want to use the ULP/WDT....

 ## Programming